 The first thing that comes to mind when you talk about wine and Tuscany is Chianti, evoking classic images of straw-swaddled bottles, and carrying with it a reputation that is famous the world over.

-Chianti is, of course, still as dedicated as ever to its traditions, and the wines run the gamut from every day table wine to stuff fit for a king (with commensurate prices).
-As much as tradition holds firmly here, much innovation is also going on in Chianti, with many producers experimenting to create interesting Super Tuscans of top quality.
+Chianti is, of course, still as dedicated as ever to its traditions, and the wines run the gamut from everyday table wine to stuff fit for a king (with commensurate prices).
+As much as tradition holds firmly here, much innovation is also going on in Chianti, with many producers creating fabulous Super Tuscans by blending classic Chianti varietals in new ways.

 In the southern part of Tuscany is the wine area around Suvereto, where the craft of winemakers has partnered with the bounty of the earth to produce truly gorgeous red wines.
 You may have never heard of Suvereto but this is not an area to be overlooked by the wine enthusiast.
 There are some crazy-amazing world-class wineries here, such as Tua Rita, Petra, and Rocca di Frassinello.
 Some of the wineries are themselves impressive works of art by famous architects.

 Suvereto is also a very nice village to visit, as is Massa Marittima.
 The resort community of San Vicenzo is quite close by, as is the port of Piombino (ferry departures for Elba and other islands in the Tuscan archipelago).

 For something along the lines of "one of those best kept secrets" there is Terricciola.
 (If you are coming to Tuscany by cruise ship this is an excellent choice as the driving times are reasonable).
 The countryside in this area is exactly what you come to Tuscany for, and the wines are excellent, even world-class.